2025 and 2024 2023 2022 2021 2020

 • For those filing through mail, download the PDIC Claim Form.
 Accomplish, sign and notarize the form.
 Make sure your signature on the claim form is similar to your signature in the bank records and on the IDs you will present.

 If you have a joint account in the same bank, you and your co-account owner can make another claim — a separate claim — as it’s co-owned by you and another person.
-It’s covered separately, up to 500,000 pesos.
+It’s covered separately, up to 1 Million pesos.

 Are There Accounts or Cards Not Covered by PDIC Deposit Insurance?